joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/06/crosswords/daily-puzzle-2026-09-07.html

 **When A.I.
 Starts Scheming**\
 `An unreleased model escaped human control and formed a swarm of A.I. agents.
-It was the kind breach that could cause chaos next time.`\
+It was the kind of breach that could cause chaos next time.`\
 https://www.nytimes.com/2026/09/06/world/ai-hugging-face-afd-germany-election.html

 **Niels Refsgaard, Who Transformed the American Table, Dies at 91**\